herrera-ignacio/aws_certification/fundamentals/RDS/README.md

 ## RDS Encryption

+* Can encrypt at rest or in flight
+* Encryption has to be defined at launch time
+* If master is not encrypted, read replicas cannot be encrypted
+* To encrypt an un-encrypted RDS database:
+	* Create a snapshot of it, copy it and enable encryption for snapshot.
+	* Restore datase from encrypted snapshot
+	* Migrate applications to new database and delete the old one.

+#### Encryption - At Rest

-* Encryption at rest capability with AWS KMS - AES-256 encryption
+* Possibility to encrypt master & read replicas with AWS KMS - AES-256 encryption.
+* TDE (Transparent Data Encryption) available for Oracle and SQL Server

+#### Encryption - In Flight

-* SSL certificates to encrypt data to RDS in flight
+* SSL Certificates to encrypt data to RDS in flight
 * To _enforce_ SSL:
 	* __PostgreSQL__: `rds.force_ssl=1` in Parameter Groups
 	* __MySQL__: within the DB, `GRANT USAGE ON *.*TO 'mysqluser'@'%' REQUIRE SSL;`